chrultrabook/docs/src/index.md

 ---

 ## What is a chrultrabook and who is this documentation for?
 A chrultrabook is a modified Chromebook that is able to run Windows, Linux, and sometimes macOS by using MrChromebox’s coreboot firmware.
-The purpose of this site is to provide documentation that is detailed, user-friendly, and has up to date information about the hardware, software, and firmware on Chromebooks.
+The purpose of this site is to provide documentation that is detailed, user-friendly, and has up-to-date information about the hardware, software, and firmware on Chromebooks.

 ---